Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Modeling problems with endogenous and exogenous uncertainties

-At the value node $v \in V$, a real-valued utility function $U_v : S_{I(v)} \mapsto \mathbbm{R}$ maps the information state $s_{I(v)}$ of $v$ to a utility value $U_v$.
-The default objective is to maximize the expected utility of a strategy, which can be expressed as
+At each value node $v \in N^V$, a real-valued utility function $U_v : S_{I(v)} \to \mathbbm{R}$ maps the information state $s_{I(v)}$ of $v$ to a utility value $U_v$.
+In the N-monitoring example, the profit/loss made in area $i$ depends on the initial interest level in $I_{pre}$ and the decision $A_i$ of whether to sell the product in the area.
+The default objective is to maximize the expected utility of a strategy, but other objectives such as conditional Value-at-Risk can also be used \citep{Salo2022,herrala2023RJT}.

-where we denote the total path utility as $U(s) = \sum_{v \in V} U_v(s_{I(v)})$.
-Note that this value can be precalculated for each path, similarly to the probability $p(s)$.
-A significant advantage of using Decision Programming is that other objectives such as conditional Value-at-Risk can also be used, as discussed in \citet{Salo2022}.